reimagined/resolve/docs/running-in-containers.md

 ## 6. Build the Image and Run the Container

-Use the following console input to download the official PostgreSQL image and run it in Docker Compose so it runs the initialization script:
+Use the following console input to download the official PostgreSQL image and run it in Docker Compose so it executes the initialization script:

 ```sh
 docker-compose up -d postgres